rubygarage/rubygarage.github.com/slides/api.markdown

 Serialization is the process of translating data structures or object state into a format that can be stored

 Rails serializes the object passed into the required format.
-What if you want to customise the JSON output?
+What if you want to customize the JSON output?
 Like Remove the root element, Add custom attributes or Adding `has_many` relations?
-How do you acheive this?
+How do you achieve this?

 --